-65 % in return seeking assets, which are primarily comprised of global equities.
+65% 50% in return seeking assets, which are primarily comprised of global equities.
 The remainder of the target asset allocation for the U.S. plan is comprised of liability hedging assets which are primarily fixed income investments.

 In some of our international pension plans, we have purchased bulk annuity contracts (buy-ins).
 These annuity contracts provide cash flows that match the future benefit payments for a specific group of pensioners.
-These contracts are issued by third party insurance companies with no affiliation to Sealed Air.
+These contacts contracts are issued by third party insurance companies with no affiliation to Sealed Air.
 Insurance companies from which we purchase the annuity contracts are assessed as credit worthy.
-As of December 31, 2022 and 2021, buy-ins represented \$ 98.4 million and \$ 135.1 million of total plan assets, respectively.
+As of December 31, 2022 December 31, 2023 and 2021, 2022, buy-ins represented \$98.4 million \$107.0 million and \$135.1 million \$98.4 million of total plan assets, respectively.
 The value of these assets is actuarially determined based on the present value of the underlying liabilities.

-We currently expect our contributions to the pension plans to be approximately \$ 3.9 million in 2023.
-Additionally, we expect benefits paid directly by the Company related to our defined benefit pension plans to be \$ 4.2 million in 2023.
+We currently expect our contributions to the pension plans to be approximately \$3.9 \$9.7 million in 2023, 2024.
+Additionally, we expect benefits paid directly by the Company related to our defined benefit pension plans to be \$4.2 million \$4.3 million in 2023, 2024.